TExES PPR – 3 Simple, But Highly Effective Tips To Pass

 Many Texas teacher certification test takers make the mistake of preparing themselves mentally, but not emotionally.
-They plan their TExES study believing that no matter how negative they might feel about taking this assessment, it won’t impact their test score.
+They plan their TExES test practice believing that no matter how negative they might feel about taking this assessment, it won’t impact their test score.

 But don’t let this common TExES PPR practice mistake sap away your success.
 After all, this Texas teacher certification examination has a reputation for being tough…

 …and a positive mental approach will only help you to achieve a better score!

 These TExES PPR study questions will help you get a passing score whether your registering to take the Math, Science, Generalist, Pedagogy and Professional Responsibilities (PPR), Social Studies, English or any other content area.

-You know review for your TExES PPR is a challenge and getting a passing score is even harder – no matter what the subject area.
+You know, the TExES PPR is a challenge and getting a passing score is even harder – no matter what the subject area.
 Everyone struggles on certain areas of the SBEC and ETS test – period.
 Focusing on how tough the exam will be is just a waste of your test prep sessions…

 …so let’s move on to discuss the strategies that will pump up your positivity – and exam success – on your testing date!

 TExES PPR Study Tip #2: Two Personalities Types – Only One Leads To A Passing ScoreIf you do your TExES PPR practice with a group of fellow test takers, then you know exactly what I’m talking about.

 In a recent research study conducted last year by a leading national test preparation company there are two distinct personality types:

 1.)
 Those who complain about how tough the test is (“I’m going to fail this exam”; “This test is so unfair”; “The passing rate is so unrealistically high”; blah blah blah!), and